R0han7/AiToolFinder/replit.md

 - CSV import functionality for bulk data loading
 - Data validation and cleaning
 - Efficient database indexing for search performance

+### Admin Management System
+- **Admin Dashboard**: Overview of tools, departments, and categories statistics
+- **Tool Management**: Add, edit, and delete AI tools with form validation
+- **Real-time Updates**: Changes are immediately reflected in the database and public site
+- **Data Integrity**: Duplicate name validation and URL cleaning
+- **User-friendly Interface**: Bootstrap-styled forms with error handling and success messages